Who23/python-color/README.md

-#python-color
+# python-color

-It's python3, but when you run the REPL, it's syntax highlighted kinda
+It's python3, but it has syntax highlighting in the REPL!

-to set up, run `setup.sh`
+## To use:
+1. Clone the repo wherever you want
+2. Run `setup.sh`
+3. Ready to use `python-color`!

+* Giving `python-color` an argument will run that file with `python3`
+* Running it w/o an argument will run the REPL

 python-color is meant for macOS